Striking a chord with customers

 Brad set up shop on Amazon.co.uk in 2007, only a few months after the market had opened to third party sellers.
 “The cost of entry to running an online store is low: you only pay if you sell, and you don’t have any fixed rates or leases to worry about.
 We thought Amazon was going to be a big opportunity for us.”

-The new Marketplace prompted Brad to extend the range of products included in the Rarewaves catalogue: “We saw that Amazon was selling video games and DVDs, too, so we thought it must be a good idea.
+The new opportunity to sell on Amazon prompted Brad to extend the range of products included in the Rarewaves catalogue: “We saw that Amazon was selling video games and DVDs, too, so we thought it must be a good idea.
 Our music suppliers also stocked those items, so it was relatively easy.
 In my view, selling only one type of product is very niche,” he says.

 The fast-paced technological evolution also offers new business horizons to explore.
 For Brad, one of the most interesting opportunities created by e-commerce is an easy access to international customers.
 Since opening his online shop, he has been able to reach music and video lovers overseas as well as domestically.